EmsterH-Shot/MineSweeperGame/README.md

 The simplest way to insall this project is to clone the repository as follows in your terminal:

 '''
-# Cloning the repository:
+//Cloning the repository:
 git clone https://github.com/username/projectname.git

-# Navigating to the folder location:
+//Navigating to the folder location: cd projectname
-cd projectname

-# Compiling the game:
+//Compiling the game:

 javac Minesweeper.java

-# Running the game:
+//Running the game:

 java Minesweeper
 '''